josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 # Javascript StringBulder

 I tried implementing my own StringBuilder for fun to see if I could improve upon the 10 seconds it takes in Firefox and failed.
-My version of StringBuilder in Firefox took over 70 seconds to handle 2^27 concatenations.
+My version of StringBuilder implemented in Javascript in Firefox took over 70 seconds to handle 2^27 concatenations.
-It was also a pain to implement.
 Javascript provides a couple ways of creating strings directly from arrays.

 The first I tried was `String.fromCharCode`.